Lulyar/dog_breed/README.md

 - NumPy
 - Werkzeug

-You can install them using pip: pip install Flask tensorflow numpy Werkzeug
+You can install them using pip : pip install Flask tensorflow numpy Werkzeug

 ## How to Run the Application